-A project manager is confident liaising with relevant and changing stakeholders and is in charge of the successful completion of projects by initiating, planning, designing, controlling and defining project steps / tools to use, and by monitoring teams, tasks and processes to ensure on-target execution.
-Project managers are able to identify key risks that can directly impact the successful operations of a business and they have the aptitude to constantly monitor, measure and minimise these risks throughout the lifetime of a project.
+A project manager is confident liaising with relevant and changing stakeholders and is in charge of the successful completion of projects by initiating, planning, designing, controlling, and defining project steps/tools to use, and by monitoring teams, tasks, and processes to ensure on-target execution.
+Project managers are able to identify key risks that can directly impact the successful operations of a business, and they have the aptitude to constantly monitor, measure and minimize these risks throughout the lifetime of a project.

-Project managers promote teamwork, accountability, and present opportunities for different team members to collaborate and map out how outcomes will be achieved.
-In addition to minimising risks associated with a project or existing business operations, project managers usually have domain knowledge about a particular field, possess strong critical thinking, time management and communication skills, and understand the importance of being transparent with stakeholders to manage expectations while working to achieve the desired outcomes.
+Project managers promote teamwork, and accountability, and present opportunities for different team members to collaborate and map out how outcomes will be achieved.
+In addition to minimizing risks associated with a project or existing business operations, project managers usually have domain knowledge about a particular field, possess strong critical thinking, time management, and communication skills, and understand the importance of being transparent with stakeholders to manage expectations while working to achieve the desired outcomes.

-Today there are many different digital tools, techniques and frameworks a project manager can utilise depending on client preference, budget, the type or size of a project etc. but the core responsibilities of a project manager working in any industry sector will always involve:
+Today there are many different digital tools, techniques, and frameworks a project manager can utilize depending on client preference, budget, the type or size of a project, etc. But the core responsibilities of a project manager working in any industry sector will always involve:

 - Stakeholder liaising

 - Time estimations

 - Resource management